 Larry Colero is best known globally for two articles he published on the University of British Columbia’s Centre for Applied Ethics website.
-A Framework for Universal Principles of Ethics has been used by government ministries, schools, universities, hospitals, and professional associations across North America as well as in Europe, Russia, Africa, the Philippines and the Middle East.
+A Framework for Universal Principles of Ethics has been used by governments, corporations, institutions, hospitals, post-secondary educators and professional associations across North America as well as in Europe, Russia, Africa, the Philippines and the Middle East.

 Larry’s Corporate Integrity Checkup was profiled in Newsweek shortly after the Enron scandal, and his second article on the UBC site, Five Questions Corporate Directors Should Ask was translated and republished in journals across Europe, China and South America.

-Generic course materials [posted here soon]…….. incorporating his principles-based approach to ethics education can be viewed or downloaded for your own use.
-These handouts and participant manuals reflect Larry’s teaching methods, which promote peer-based education, an approach he developed over ten years adjunct teaching corporate ethics at the graduate and executive level at both UBC and Simon Fraser University.
-Larry also taught UBC’s first Strategic Alliances seminar series and was Moderator for the first two years of UBC’s Summer Institute in Sustainability.
+Generic course materials incorporating his principles-based approach to ethics education can be adapted for your own use (soon to be available here as downloads).
+These handouts and participant manuals reflect Larry’s teaching style, which promotes peer-based education, an approach he developed over ten years adjunct teaching corporate ethics at the graduate and executive level at both UBC and Simon Fraser University.
+Larry also taught UBC’s first Strategic Alliances seminar series and was Moderator for the first two years of their Summer Institute in Sustainability.

 Larry is the past owner of Crossroads Programs Inc. As a consultant for more than 30 years, he provided advisory, educational and facilitation services for corporate ethics, governance, strategic planning and Project Partnering.
 Clients included major corporations, governments, institutes and associations across more than twenty distinct sectors of the economy in Canada, the US and the Caribbean.